 Stay in touch!
 Subscribe to our Telegram here for all our latest updates.

-³ Childbirth Medical Negligence – If the mother and/or child, unfortunately, pass away due to medical negligence of a Physician, Specialist or Hospital in Singapore or Malaysia, this benefit will pay 100% of the coverage amount, in addition to the Death Benefit for the mother.
+³ Childbirth Medical Negligence – If the mother and/or child, unfortunately, passed away due to medical negligence of a Physician, Specialist or Hospital in Singapore or Malaysia, this benefit will pay 100% of the coverage amount, in addition to the Death Benefit for the mother.

 There are certain conditions where no benefits will be payable.
 You are advised to read the relevant policy contracts for details.